 Markos Kounalakis, Ph.D. is a visiting fellow at the Hoover Institution at Stanford University and is a presidentially appointed member of the J. William Fulbright Foreign Scholarship Board.
 Kounalakis is a senior fellow at the Center for Media, Data and Society at Central European University in Budapest, Hungary and president and publisher emeritus of the Washington Monthly.
-He is currently researching a book on the geopolitics of global news networks.
+His latest book is “Spin Wars & Spy Games: Global Media and Intelligence Gathering”.

 Kounalakis is a print and network broadcast journalist and author who covered wars and revolutions, both civil and technological.